kalsangzero/kalsangzero/README.md

 - 👋 Hi, I’m @kalsangzero
 -     Frontend Developer comfortable with JavaScript, React, Next.js in combination with Node.js, API-Routing, PostgreSQL, Figma, Github.
 Other Challenges are welcome.
-- 🌱 I’m currently doing a project called Notic
+- 🌱 I’m currently working on my dream project called Notic, which could be a very useful tool for students and also professional.
-- 💞️ I’m looking to collaborate on Notic
+- 💞️ Currently I am looking for a Frontend Developer position at a company whose values and believe coincides to mine.
+And also which is keen to build and grow together with me.
 - 📫 How to reach me ... kaltse000@gmail.com

 <!---